Jaddevvv/ETL-Warehouse/README.md

 This README documents, in chronological order, the steps I followed to adapt the teacher's Snowflake ingestion exercise to my own car-sales scenario.
 Every command I ran is captured below so the entire workflow can be replayed end to end.

-## Made by GROUP 5: Mohamed Jad Kabbaj, Ilyes Kabbour, Valentin Gorse
+## Made by GROUP 5: Mohamed Jad Kabbaj, Ilyes Kabbour, Valentin Gorse, Lassouani Yacine

 ## 1. Workspace & Python Environment
 1. Created the project directory and moved into it (already done in this repository).